crh225/ARMServicePortal/.mcp/arm-portal.intent.md

 - **Terraform State**: The authoritative record of deployed Azure resources
 - **Azure**: The authoritative record of actual resource state

+Terraform state is treated as a protected artifact and is never directly modified outside controlled automation.

 ### What the Portal Represents

 The portal is a user interface and orchestration layer.
 It: